 However, the aperture has a second function of equal or even higher importance.
 The choice of aperture will determine what our image will look like in terms of sharpness.

-The goal of this article is to help you figure out when to use big or when to use small apertures, regardless of the light conditions.
+This article aims to help you figure out when to use big or when to use small apertures, regardless of the light conditions.